 Arrest records pertain to documents created when someone is taken into custody, detained, questioned, or charged with a crime.
-According to the Alaska Public Records Act, the public has the right to search, view and keep copies of publicly accessible records including arrest records.
-Alaska’s arrest records are kept online and can be searched for with the person’s name.
-It is helpful if to have other information like their birthdate, the date of the incident and arresting officer information.
+According to the Public Records Act, the public has the right to search, view and keep copies of publicly accessible records including arrest records.
+Alaska arrest records are kept online and can be searched for with the person’s name.
+To do a background check, is helpful if to have other information like their birthdate, the date of the incident and arresting officer information.
 If the arrest resulted in a conviction, then the case number and court docket number are helpful.

 Yes.
 The Criminal Records and Identification Bureau (R&I) is tasked with maintaining all arrest records for the state, and they are made available to the public through a variety of methods.

-Arrest records for someone in Alaska contain a lot of useful information.
+Arrest records for someone in AK contain a lot of useful information.
 They include arrest records include booking details, the date of arrest and location, the charges filed, the arresting officer and may contain information about any vehicles.
-There will also be profile information like name, date of birth, address, age, gender, physical description and even see mug shots.
+There will also be profile information like name, date of birth, address, age, gender, physical description and even see Alaska mugshots.
 The report may include information on their education, marital status, other criminal records, and court documents as well as outstanding warrants in their name.
-Often jail records will be included as well.
+By doing an Alaska warrant search, you can find jail records as well.

 The crime rate has increased over the past decade in Alaska, going from 3,476 crimes in 2006 to 4,883 by 38% higher than it was back in 2006.
 The largest percentage of violent crimes falls into the Aggravated Assault category, with Revised Rape being the least popular crime in the state.

-Alaska does not allow expunging of criminal records including arrests.
-However, if there is an error on someone’s record, they can apply to the Alaska Department of Public Safety to have it corrected.
-Additionally, in some cases, Alaska will allow them to request that their records be sealed.
+AK does not allow expunging of criminal records including arrests.
+However, if there is an error on someone’s record, they can apply to the Department of Public Safety to have it corrected.
+Additionally, in some cases, the state will allow them to request that their records be sealed.
 Again, they must contact the Alaska Department of Public Safety to apply.

-For the last year calculated, Alaska incurred 1875 violent arrests per 100,000 residents.
+For the last year calculated, AK incurred 1875 violent arrests per 100,000 residents.
 Of all the violent crimes, men committed 100% of rapes, 85% of murders, 84% of robberies and 79% of aggravated assaults.
-The average age of someone arrested in Alaska is 18-24.
-More than 46% of those arrested in Alaska are white, 36% are Native American, 12% are Black, and 5% are Asian.
-60% of the arrests in Alaska were for manslaughter, 63% were aggravated assault, and 79% were robbery.
+The average age of someone arrested in AK is 18-24.
+More than 46% of those arrested in AK are white, 36% are Native American, 12% are Black, and 5% are Asian.
+60% of the arrests in AK were for manslaughter, 63% were aggravated assault, and 79% were robbery.
 Males age 65 or older were the lowest age group arrested.